a-wozniakowski/a-wozniakowski/README.md

 ## About

 Currently, I'm a software engineer at Apple.
-Previously, I obtained my PhD in mathematics from Nanyang Technological University (NTU) in 2022.
+Previously, I obtained my PhD in mathematics from Nanyang Technological University.

 You can find more details about me through the following links: